DimitriPalmer22/Relapse-Code-Documentation/_temp/Meeting Notes/01-07 Meeting Notes.md

 ## Problems with the Game

-One of the biggest problems we have is conveyance: when people play our game, they often have no idea wtf is going on.
+Our biggest problem is conveyance: when people play our game, they often have no idea wtf is going on.

 - Players had a hard time understanding what exactly the powers did.
 - Players couldn't really differentiate between drug-based powers and med-based powers.